 - Community management

-Personally, I think the above segregation was perfect for the event, it allowed touching base on many important aspects that concerned business people, technology enthusiast and who’s in between, this also gave the audience the freedom they needed to be there to listen to the topics they were interested in the most without leaving the talk area.
+Personally, I think the above segregation was perfect for the event.
+It allowed touching base on many important aspects that concerned business people.
+Also, technology enthusiast and who’s in between, this also gave the audience the freedom they needed.
+For example, to listen to the topics they were interested in the most without leaving the talk area.

 Meeting great people.. again

-The event allowed me to see good old friends again from all over the region, it always feels good to connect with professionals again and hear their stories and experiences, and their relationships with other people from the industry, there are just so many new awesome people that I had the pleasure to meet this year.
+The event allowed me to see good old friends again from all over the region.
+It always feels good to connect with professionals again and hear their stories and experiences.
+Moreover, their relationships with other people from the industry.
+There are just so many new awesome people that I had the pleasure to meet this year.

-I had a nice breakfast on the first day with some amazing company, we got to discuss our thoughts on the current state of the industry here and abroad, and how long it’ll take us to hit the next milestone:
+I had a nice breakfast on the first day with some amazing company.
+We got to discuss our thoughts on the current state of the industry here and abroad.
+Also, how long it’ll take us to hit the next milestone:

 Osama Hussain, Ahmed Jadallah, Abdulla Hamed and myself

-I even got to see Fakhra who is one of my past clients, who’s now the owner of her own studio “Hybrid Humans” with a shipped title already:
+I even got to see Fakhra who is one of my past clients.
+He’s now the owner of her own studio “Hybrid Humans” with a shipped title already:

 Fakhra and I